57blocks/website-article/articles/Getting Started with Reactive Programming/README.md

 Even though the Observer Pattern is a substantial improvement, its implementation can still be enhanced, especially when multiple steps and branches are involved in processing the obtained data.

-**Let’s consider a real-life example:**
+**Let's consider a real-life example:**
-Tokenpad has a "Consolidated Tokens" screen, where we show aggregated information about all the tracked tokens in the user’s portfolios.
+Tokenpad has a "Consolidated Tokens" screen, where we show aggregated information about all the tracked tokens in the user's portfolios.
 For that screen, we needed to obtain the portfolios from the database and fulfill the following requirements: